 As the product roadmap captures decisions about the product’s futures, the individual responsible for the product success should own the roadmap.
 In an agile context, the product owner should hence manage the product roadmap.
 The team members and stakeholders contribute, as the following picture suggests.

-Having one person in charge of the product roadmap and the Product Canvas/backlog unites the strategic and the tactical product planning aspects, and establishes clear authority and responsibility.
+Having one person in charge of the product roadmap and the product backlog unites the strategic and the tactical product planning aspects, and establishes clear authority and responsibility.